lubianat/omero-marshal-ai-docs/overview.rst

 ``Well``, :term:`ROI` shapes, and annotations) and client-side tools that expect JSON, such as web frontends, Jupyter notebooks, or lightweight microservices.

-Why this matters for bioinformaticians
+Why this matters for engineering teams
 --------------------------------------

-Large image-analysis workflows often need to copy metadata out of OMERO (for example to feed a downstream REST API, cache metadata alongside image derivatives, or inspect provenance in notebooks) and later push curated values back in.
+Image-analysis pipelines and data platforms often need to copy metadata out of OMERO (for example to feed a downstream REST API, cache metadata alongside image derivatives, or inspect provenance in notebooks) and later push curated values back in.
 The codecs in this repository:

 - normalise identifiers, schema URIs, and namespaces so data stays compatible with OME XML 2015-01 and 2016-06;